sgkertsos/traffic-sign-classification/README.md

 ```console
 jupyter notebook
 ```
 Copy the URL that is shown in your terminal and paste it in your preferred browser.
-The following picture appears.
+The following picture appears:

 ![image info](./images/jupyter.png)